-A skin condition that is not a threat to your physical health can still have a big impact your emotional wellbeing.
+A skin condition that is not a threat to your physical health can still have a big impact on your emotional wellbeing.
 Dr. Andrew Menkes, Dr. Lillian Soohoo, and Dr. Krystle Wang at The Menkes Clinic & Surgery Center in Mountain View, CA restore self-confidence with effective vitiligo treatment.

-Vitiligo symptoms & causes
+Vitiligo Symptoms & Causes

 Cells called melanocytes produce pigment.
 When melanocytes die or stop producing pigment, skin develops light patches.
 Vitiligo is a disorder in which the immune system attacks melanocytes.
 It may be triggered by stress, sunburn, or chemical exposure.

 "Spilt milk" patches usually appear first on sun-exposed areas – face, lips, hands, arms, and feet.
-The condition can progress to genitals, inside the nose and mouth, and other parts of the body.
+The condition can progress to the genitals, inside the nose and mouth, and other parts of the body.
 Some patients experience premature whitening of hair, eyebrows, eyelashes, and facial hair.
-Vitiligo can also affect the colored portion (retina) of eyes.
+Vitiligo can also affect the colored portion (retina) of the eyes.

 - Topical corticosteroid medications.